Board of Directors

 Vicky Vickery moved to Oregon about forty years ago.
 She grew up in southern California, graduating from Pasadena City College with an Associate Degree in Art, and from Cal State Fullerton with a B.A. in Art History.
 She worked as a school librarian in Mt.
 Angel.
 Upon retirement, she got back into art through the classes at Keizer Art Association.
 “It is great to get back into art myself, but also to help promote the arts in the community through the KAA.”

 Webmaster, Historian – Bob Curtis

 Bob was introduced to the creative arts when he began painting landscapes in oils many years ago.
-Wood carving and watercolor painting replaced his interest in oil painting and have become the focus of Bob’s artistic activity for the last six years.
+Wood carving and watercolor painting replaced his interest in oil painting and have become the focus of Bob’s artistic activity for the last eight years.
 As an active member of KAA, Bob can be found hosting the KAA Gallery one day a week.
 Bob also serves on KAA committees as needed.

 Member-at-Large – Yita Harris